-'''

 "Dhcp4": { "lease-database": { "max-reconnect-tries" : number-of-tries, ... }, ... }

-'''

 If the server is unable to reconnect to the database after making the maximum number of attempts the server will exit.
 A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and Postgres only).
+For Cassandra, Kea uses a Cassandra interface that connects to all nodes in a cluster at the same time.
+Any connectivity issues should be handled by internal Cassandra mechanisms.

-The number of seconds the server will wait in between attempts to reconnect to the lease database after connectivity has been lost may also be specified:
+The number of milliseconds the server will wait between attempts to reconnect to the lease database after connectivity has been lost may also be specified:

-"Dhcp4": { "lease-database": { "reconnect-wait-time" : number-of-seconds, ... }, ... }
+"Dhcp4": { "lease-database": { "reconnect-wait-time" : number-of-milliseconds, ... }, ... }